 All data was originally referenced to the ship's geometry.

-Following location of the IMU, data was transformed to the IMU as point of origin for Northings, Eastings, and Elevation.
+Following location of the IMU, data was transformed to the IMU as point of origin for and approx. 129' forward of stern

+Northings, Eastings, and Elevation.
 All dimensions provided with reference to the IMU are "offsets."